-Lithographic printing does prove longer for first-time orders, due to set-up time and the production of plates, however for larger orders it works out much quicker due to the machine printing at a much higher speed than the digital printer.
+Litho printing does prove longer for first-time orders, due to set-up time and the production of plates, however for larger orders it works out much quicker due to the machine printing at a much higher speed than a digital printer.

-Digital printing is quicker for small orders as it requires no set-up time, however litho printing soon catches up the larger the order gets.
+Digital printing is quicker for small orders as it requires no set-up time, however litho printing soon catches up as the number of prints increase.

 Litho printing produces the highest quality print possible throughout the entire print run.
-Colours can be matched to anything in the Pantone reference guide and it also provides the option of a variety of print finishes such as metallic and spot UV.
+Colours can be matched to any Pantone reference and it provides the option of a variety of print finishes such as metallic and spot UV.

-Digital printing is high quality, but not close to the premium standard litho printing produces.
-Digital printing is also much more restricted in the choice of colours; only the standard CMYK colours are available.
+Digital printing is high quality, but not as premium as the standard litho printing produces.
+Digital printing is restricted in the choice of colours; only the standard CMYK colours are available.

-Litho printing is restricted in the fact that once it has been set up to run, no changes can be made to the end product.
+Litho printing is restricted once the plates have been set up to run, no changes can be made to the artwork without a new metal plate.

-Digital printing has the option of varying aspects of each box printed by changing the data.
-For example, if you required packaging with different language text or different images etc.
+Digital printing has the option of artwork and information variation.
+For example, if you required packaging to be personalised with customer data.

 Litho printing is more expensive on smaller runs however there is a tipping point after which digital printing becomes more expensive.

-Digital printing is cheaper for smaller runs; however, there is a tipping point after which litho becomes cheaper.
+Digital printing is cheaper for smaller runs; however, there is once again a tipping point after which litho becomes cheaper.